 Travis’ eyes widen and he takes a step back upon seeing Sophia.
 Fear was visible in his features.
 The last time I saw him, he was on his knees writhing in agony.
 Sophia kicked him in the balls for trying to lay his hands on her best friend.
 He deserved it.

 Travis is one of the worse kids I’ve ever met.
 He’s still only in middle school but his arrogance is that of a high schooler.
 A cocky smirk and empty brain were the things he always had.
 He’s arrogant and rude and disrespectful.
 I wouldn’t want anyone like that near my sister.

-A scrawny boy emerged from the house’s front door.
+A scrawny boy emerges from the house’s front door.
 Contrary to calling my sister ugly earlier, a lot of people find her attractive.
 This boy, for example.
 If I’m not mistaken, his name is Kurt.

-Based on the bits of conversation I happened to overhear whenever Sophia’s friends would come over, he has a crush on my sister.
+Based on the bits of conversation I happen to overhear whenever Sophia’s friends would come over, he has a crush on my sister.
 With her brown eyes and brown hair, she bears a significant resemblance to our mom.

 But I don’t care how she looks like to other people, she will always look like an ape to me.

 By the time I arrived at Kris’ she was fuming.
 “Did you fucking come from another continent?”
 She greets me.